linkerd/website/linkerd.io/content/2/retries-and-timeouts/_index.md

 ## Retries

-A route in a service profile may be marked as retryable by setting the `isRetryable` property to true.
+A route in a service profile may be marked as retryable by setting the `isRetryable` property to `true`.
 This tells Linkerd that the route is safe to retry and will cause Linkerd to retry any failed requests until either the timeout is reached or the retry budget is exceeded (see below).